By Golly, Ollie!

 I have searched for a tea tasting journal for the past few years, but I never found exactly what I was looking for; so, I have been writing in whatever journal I had sitting around.
 Notes are scattered throughout four different journals, which are now tucked under odd places, like the couch, in Oliver’s toy basket, under the bed– anywhere Oliver manages to fling them, really.
 Finally, I decided on a new home–a trusty, 98 cent Composition notebook, that I now keep well out of Oliver’s reach!

 Last weekend, I sipped Jasmine Pearls from Adagio Teas.
-I don’t know what made me grab for this particular tea.
+I don’t know what made me grab this particular tea.
 It’s not one I typically drink, and it was only in my collection because it came in my Christmas advent calendar.
 I have avoided it because Oliver’s pediatrician mentioned jasmine teas (and mint teas) could have negative impacts on a nursing mother’s milk supply, but now that Oliver is eating solids foods as well now, I have become less restrictive.

 Aside from that, jasmine just isn’t a flavor I appreciate.
 I like some floral flavors, like rose, but I think jasmine can make tea taste like perfume or quite bitter.
 Still, I sipped on.